What Are HIPAA Compliance Requirements? [Complete Checklist]

 What Is HITECH and How Does It Relate to HIPAA Compliance?

-The Health Information Technology for Economic and Clinical Health (HITECH) Act was signed into law in 2009 and informs compliance requirements for all the years after.
+The Health Information Technology for Economic and Clinical Health Act was signed into law in 2009 and informs compliance requirements for all the years after.
 Critically, this act revised the legal requirements of healthcare organizations across several industries, including direct healthcare and social security.

 Before HITECH, only 10% of hospitals used electronic health records (EHR).
 HITECH was a critical part of pushing hospitals to switch to electronic record keeping.
 In part, HITECH promoted the adoption of digital ePHI management technology and subsequent compliance with HIPAA regulations.
 This includes offering incentives for switching to digital technology.